AlGoulas/bio2art/README.md

 # Description

-The Bio2Art offers an easy to use function to convert biological neuronal networks to artificial recurrent neuronal networks.
-To this end, empirical neuronal networks of diverse species are used.
-Currently, the neuronal networks of the following species can be used:
+The Bio2Art offers an easy to use function to convert biological neural networks to artificial recurrent neural networks.
+To this end, empirical neural networks of diverse species are used.
+Currently, the neural networks of the following species can be used:

 1. Macaque monkey (Macaca mulatta)
 2. Marmoset monkey (Callithrix jacchus)
 3. Mouse (Mus musculus)